Both developers and public barely aware of threats

-Think of those two worlds combined.
-From large, industrial robot vendors to smaller service robot vendors, there is intellectual property at stake in a highly competitive developmental environment.
-In an industrial setting, a hack meant to simply disrupt a system could end up affecting the quality of an entire line of products (automobiles with faulty construction) or halting a manufacturing run completely, costing millions of dollars in productivity.
+According to Freescale’s Industrial Segment Director for Robotics and Automation, Alexandra Dopplinger, In an industrial setting, a hack meant to simply disrupt a system could end up affecting the quality of an entire line of products (automobiles with faulty construction) or halting a manufacturing run completely, costing millions of dollars in productivity.

 Dopplinger suggests that there is no reason why the robotics community cannot immediately use security solutions that have been developed for defense and telecom networks to secure their robotics products.